-Treatment in Prison
+Treatment in Captivity

-In addition to describing the physical torture in his letter, Saeed reports that he found the psychological torture he experienced even worse.
+In addition to describing the physical torture in his letter, Malekpour reported that he found the psychological torture he experienced even worse.
 He writes: “The physical torture was nothing compared to the psychological torments.
 I endured long solitary confinement without phone calls or the possibility of visiting my loved ones, constant threats to arrest and torture my wife and family if I did not co-operate, threats to kill me.
 They also gave me false news that my wife had been arrested.
 My mental health was severely threatened.
 I had no access to any books or journals in the solitary cells, and at times, I would not speak to anybody for days.”

-Sentencing & Conviction
+Sentencing and Conviction

 Malekpour’s trial began on November 29, 2009, over a year after his arrest.
 He was represented by a lawyer that was not permitted to meet with him until a few minutes before the trial started.
 During the trial, the court dismissed Malekpour’s allegations of torture and mistreatment as lies.
 In December 2010, he was sentenced to death, convicted of “designing and moderating adult content websites,” “agitation against the regime,” and “insulting the sanctity of Islam.”
 At the same time, he was sentenced to seven and a half years’ imprisonment on charges of “insulting the Leader,” “insulting the President,” “insulting Islamic sanctities,” and “spreading propaganda against the system.”
 There was no evidence against Saeed other than the forced confession extracted under torture.